A Squadron of Tempests

 Narrative synthesis demands new scenarios.
 It usually proves more sensible when engaging with Doubter voyages of discovery to question the starting place rather than argue the product of these investigations.
 The initial premises will always be the major point of weakness.

 For example, checking the likelihood of De Vere having made all the marks in the copy of the Geneva Bible proved much more damning than arguing about how strongly the Merchant of Venice or King Lear were connected to annotations in the 1st Book of Samuel.
 Simply reading the definition of ‘encryption’ is enough to dismiss the majority of claims about secret messages encrypted into the text.
-Encrypted text looks like this JKAV CO0H KHBS NGV?.
+Encrypted text looks like this JKAV COXH KHBS NGVV.
+Cipher text is meant to be read with a key.
+Doubter decryption techniques are the equivalent of marksmanship that draws the target round the bulletholes

-Following the Earl on his travels doesn’t help much either.
+Following the Earl on his travels hasn’t helped either.
 Proving the reality of a coastline in Bohemia or canal routes to Milan in Italy might help the cause of someone who has provably visited Venice over someone who possible never left England.
 Solid accurate background might prove suggestive but backdrops in Bankside theatre tend to be generic.
 Getting a few details right about old law cases does not make the playwright a lawyer.
-It simple means they caught his eye.
+It simple means the details caught his eye.
 Given that everything interesting in human nature caught Shakespeare’s eye, the business of isolating exotica is not a valid method of improving any one candidate’s claim.
+Only Oxfordians argue that a visit to Venice was essential in the playwright’s CV.
+None ever question what might lie behind the singularity.

 This section contains examples of Doubter quests which, even had they succeeded, would have moved no authorship needles.